 Be sure to regularly replace HVAC filters.
 This is often overlooked.
 If it is a vacation home, perhaps a little less often.
 However in your primary home and you have pets then consider every 90 days to allow your HVAC unit to operate properly and efficiently.

 There are many programmable thermostats when the heat can be turned down at night and set to go on a higher temperature when the family is getting up to begin the day.
 The thermostat can also be turned down to a cooler temperature during the day if no one is occupying the house and people are at work or school.
 There are high-end programmable thermostats such as the Nest where you can operate it with your iPhone.
 Nest even has a Learning Thermostat and it learns what temperature you prefer and will build a schedule of your preferences.

 During the winter months, you want to keep the warm air in, and if your doors need the door seal replaced, it is a wise investment to do so.
 Additionally, during summer, you want to keep the cool air in so that an air conditioner is not working so hard to maintain a temperature set on a thermostat.Save energy and money by utilizing these energy saving tips!Click To Tweet

 Dual Pane or Triple Pane Windows

 Most newer homes have dual paned windows.
 There are now triple-glazed windows which consist of three panes of glass as opposed to two.
-The triple pane windows have layers of glass have a low-e coating and the space between the panes is filled with krypton gas.
-Windows do make a difference with maintaining the temperature within the home.
+The triple-pane windows have layers of glass that have a low-e coating and the space between the panes is filled with krypton gas.
+Windows do make a difference in maintaining the temperature within the home.
 Also, if the home has many windows, having window coverings will also help to maintain the temperature within the property.